imgorf/tabelog-integration/README.md

 # tabelog-integration
-Tabelog integration with google maps, project with Cheng Ye
+Tabelog integration with google maps, project with Tasty-Salmon